ahmed-lotfy-dev/chingu-v43-tier2-team-14/README.md

 ## Overview

-Virtual Book App is a modern, full-stack virtual bookstore.
-Users can search for books, view featured and bestsellers, add books to their wishlist, and authenticate with Google.
-The app fetches data from the Google Books API and NY Times Best Seller's API.
+Virtual Book App is a modern, full-stack virtual bookstore that provides users with a seamless experience for discovering, searching, and managing their book collections.
+The application integrates with Google Books API and NY Times Best Sellers API to provide comprehensive book information and recommendations.

 ## Features

 - Multi-page app with dynamic routing
 - Search books by title and author
+- Filter books by category and language
+- Sort books by various parameters
 - Add books to wishlist
 - Google authentication
-- Responsive design
+- Responsive design for all device sizes
 - View featured and best-selling books
+- Redis caching for improved performance
+- Comprehensive book details view

 ## Live Demo